cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 This concludes your first use of CosmJS to send tokens.
 You can find the result of all the steps above [here](https://github.com/b9lab/cosmjs-sandbox/tree/send-tokens).

-Note that you connected to a running testnet.
-Therefore, you depended on someone else to have a blockchain running, and to open a publicly available RPC port and faucet.
-What if you wanted to try with your own blockchain?
+Note that you connected to a publicly running testnet.
+Therefore, you depended on someone else to have a blockchain running with an open and publicly available RPC port and faucet.
+What if you wanted to try connecting to your own locally running blockchain?

 ## With a locally started chain